 - This neckline looks perfect if you choose to wear indo-western style.

 - It is a good choice for women with long and slender necks as it accentuates the neckline.

 - It is perfect for women who do not want deep necklines.

 - Try to drape your dupatta in a side drape else the neckline will be hidden.

 6. Closed Neckline

-A closed neck was inspired from the traditional Kurta neckline from the men’s collection.
-It became a great pic for working women and almost shunned the need of a dupatta.
-It has a ban neck style that may close with buttons, zippers or hooks.
-Women love to beautify the neckline using designer buttons or embroidery along the ban.
+A closed neck was inspired by the traditional Kurta neckline from the men’s collection.
+It became a great pic for working women and almost shunned the need for a dupatta.
+It has a ban neck style that may close with buttons, zippers, or hooks.
+Women love to beautify the neckline using designer buttons or embroidery along with the ban.

-- It goes beautiful with a pair of jeans or short Kurtis.
+- It goes beautifully with a pair of jeans or short Kurtis.